tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 z7&K9#mQ2L!pXv4         xK4b%9Mq!3Ld^7P
 ```

 Look at these side by side.
 Claude loves `K`, `#`, `$`, and `9`.
 GPT leans into `!`, `@`, and `$` with a preference for starting with uppercase-digit pairs.
 Llama generates nearly identical passwords every time.
 Gemini has a thing for `z7&K`.
-Qwen is the most varied in this group, but deeper analysis found that even visibly different generations had detectable preferences.
+Qwen is the most varied in this group, but deeper analysis found that even visibly diverse generations had detectable preferences.

 These are fingerprints.